gophercoders/website/content/gophercoders-in-schools.md

     * The array data structure
     * Moving graphics on the screen
     * Coding the rules of a game
-    * Intergrating computer graphics and sound
+    * Integrating computer graphics and sound
-* Summer Term - How to write wikipedia
+* Summer Term - How to write Wikipedia
     * How information is passed between a web browser and a web server
     * How to build a simple web server in Go
     * How to generate a web page on demand using Go